harry0890/data-structure/data-structure/sorting/README.md

+# data structure by c

 <p>

-  This is my practice place for programming data struct on C language.
+  -This is my practice place for programming data struct on C language.
 <p>